karthikbharadhwajKB/Kolluri-Vechicle_Insurance_Classifier/README.md

 Task
 ====
-**Predict whether customer is interested in vehicle insurance based on previous vehicle insurance.**
+**Predict whether customer is interested in vehicle insurance based on previous data.**

 Oversampling and Undersampling
 ==============================